MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Turing.md

 [Alan Turing - Wikipedia](https://en.wikipedia.org/wiki/Alan_Turing) - June 23, 1912 - June 7, 1954
 :::

-Among his many contributions to computer science, he imagined a machine that could run any programs, solve any problem, and, without the technology to build one, designed the first draft of the modern computer architecture.
+Among his many contributions to computer science, he imagined a machine that could run any program, solve any problem, and, without the technology to build one, designed the first draft of the modern computer architecture.

 *Turing Machines Explained - Computerphile*
 <p>Turing Machines are the basis of modern computing, but what actually is a Turing Machine?</p> <p>Assistant Professor Mark Jago.
 Copyright CC BY International</p>